 - Use video if possible.

 - Keep copy short and sweet, use bullets where applicable.

 - Use directional cues

-- Use testimonials or reviews
+- Use social proofs such as testimonials or reviews

 - Ensure you have the proper tracking on the landing page including conversion tracking on your you page

 - Give users the opportunity post-conversion to continue to interact with you

 With landing pages, you easily have the ability to test different copy (headline, call to action), personalization and voice, value proposition, button color, page flow, media, and keywords to see which leads to more conversions.
 But don’t do it all at once, you need to be strategic and test one thing at a time to see what makes a difference.